Nikon F-mount: DX format zooms

+IX-Nikkor zooms

+IX-Nikkor zoom lenses were designed and released for the Nikon Pronea line of Advanced Photo System SLRs.
+Although the IX-Nikkor zooms use the same electrical and mechanical F-mount interface, they were designed to cover the smaller APS-H frame size of 16.7×30.2 mm with a shorter backfocus than 35 mm Nikkor lenses, so the rear elements of IX-Nikkor lenses protrude more deeply into the camera body than conventional 35 mm Nikkor lenses.
+This means Pronea cameras can accept conventional Nikkor F-mount lenses, but IX-Nikkor lenses cannot be used with non-Pronea Nikon SLRs without locking up the mirror.
+IX-Nikkor lenses use the same electronic communications as Nikkor AF lenses with distance encoding (AF-D), so they may be adapted to Z-mount mirrorless interchangeable lens cameras in DX (cropped sensor) mode.

 Lenses with integrated autofocus motors

-Nikkor lenses designated AF-S, AF-I, or AF-P have integrated autofocus motors, but other manufacturers included in the list do not designate it as clearly.
+Nikkor lenses designated AF-S, AF-I and AF-P have integrated autofocus motors, but other manufacturers included in the list do not designate it as clearly.
 These lenses are needed for autofocus on certain newer low-end Nikon cameras which lack an autofocus motor.
-These are the Nikon D40, D40X, D60, D3xxx (most recent: D3400), D5xxx (most recent: D5600) and the Nikon 1 series with FT1 adapter.
+Without autofocus motor are the Nikon D40, D40X, D60, D3xxx (most recent: D3500), D5xxx (most recent: D5600), the Nikon 1 series with FT1 adapter and the Nikon Z-mount cameras with FTZ adapter.